Lewis Montsma: Lincoln City

 On 14 July 2020, Montsma joined English League One club Lincoln City on a three-year contract, on a free transfer.
-He made his Lincoln City debut and scored his first Lincoln goal in the EFL Cup on 5 September 2020 against Crewe Alexandra.
-He would continue his goal scoring run, scoring in the second and third round of the EFL Cup against Bradford City and Liverpool.
-And his run of scoring would continue in the next game against Charlton Athletic, scoring his first goal in League One.
+He scored on his debut for the Imps in 2–1 win at Crewe Alexandra in the EFL Cup on 5 September.
+He continued his goalscoring run, scoring in the second and third round of the EFL Cup against Bradford City and Premier League champions Liverpool.
+He also scored his first league goal in a 2–0 victory over Charlton Athletic at Sincil Bank on 27 September.
+Lincoln reached the play-off final at Wembley and Montsma came on as a late substitute during what ended as a 2–1 defeat to Blackpool.
+He was named on the PFA Team of the Year in League One for the 2020–21 season.

-On 8 January 2022, Lewis Montsma was injured against Oxford United, which was later confirmed as an ACL injury which would rule him out of action for up to 9 months.
-Following his surgery on his ACL, he would sign a new contract until the summer of 2024.

-Just over a year from his injury, Montsma returned to the squad on 28 January 2023 against Cambridge United.
-He would pick up a similar knee injury a few months later against Fleetwood Town which would see him miss the remainder of the season.
-It was later confirmed that he had ruptured his ACL as well as other knee damage and he would have a further 12 months of rehabilitation.
+On 8 January 2022, Montsma sustained an Anterior cruciate ligament injury on his left knee against Oxford United and was ruled out of action for nine months.
+Following his surgery on his ACL, he signed a new two-year contract.
+After just over a year from his injury, Montsma returned to competitive football on 28 January 2023 against Cambridge United.
+He picked up a similar knee injury a few months later against Fleetwood Town, which would see him miss the remainder of the 2022–23 season.
+It was later confirmed that he had ruptured his ACL again as well as other knee damage, and he would undergo a further 12 months of rehabilitation.